Zippy-boy/wire-pod/For-Developers-and-Tinkerers.md

 - If you have an NVIDIA GPU and want to accelerate Whisper, also complete the following:
   - On ARM-based (M1>) based Macs, GPU (Metal) acceleration will be enabled by default.
 The following steps should only be done on Linux.

-4. [Install the CUDA toolkit.](https://developer.nvidia.com/cuda-download) and CUDA driver and restart your computer.
+4. [Install the CUDA toolkit and CUDA driver](https://developer.nvidia.com/cuda-downloads) then restart your computer.
 5. Make sure wire-pod isn't running (`systemctl stop wire-pod`) and run:

 ```